Concept Design and Development

 We were given two datasets to decipher.
 We used Tableau to visualize and make this dense data easier to interpret.
 We imported these datasets onto Tableau and manipulated rows and columns to visualize data.

-Through this dataset, we could visualize SPIN use by date and see how long SPINs were used on particular days in December.
+We visualized SPIN use by date to see usage durations on particular days in December.

-This dataset informed us about the SPIN availability and number of SPINs in use across all townships.
+This dataset displayed SPIN availability and number of SPINs in use across all townships.

 Personas